TPFGo Reference (TPF-Inspired)

 Core terms used in this guide

 - Connector: the runtime handoff boundary between pipelines/contexts.
-In TPF v1 the runtime boundary is enabled by a first-class framework model: YAML declaration, build-time validation, and generated startup wiring (runtime initialization code produced from the YAML declaration).
+In TPF v1 the runtime boundary is enabled by a first-class framework model: YAML declaration, build-time validation, and generated startup wiring.

 Bridgeremains the compatibility label for manual application beans that replace that generated Connector lifecycle.
 Responsibilities:- idempotency/dedup